 Image and Video Manager features can be divided into two types:

-Features in your Property Manager configuration such as "Scale for Mobile", which serves a derivative in the best width for the requesting device, and "Use Best File Type" which serves a derivative in the best format for the requesting browser.
+Features in your Property Manager configuration such as "Automatic breakpoint selection", which serves a derivative in the best width for the requesting device, and "Use Best File Type" which serves a derivative in the best format for the requesting browser.
 No further configuration is needed for these features.

 Features in your policy such as breakpoint widths, derivative quality, quality value override for slow connections, and artistic image transformations such as cropping, rotation, color adjustment, and watermarking.
 To use these features, you must define a policy (via either the Image and Video Manager Policy Manager or the Image Manager API) and apply it using a parameter.
 Only one policy can be applied to a single image or video URL.

 When a user accesses a page on your website containing an image or short-form video, the following occurs:

 Image and Video Manager checks if the received request matches a Property Manager rule.